 Pro Tip: Make time to tour nearby Connor’s Cave.
 Guided tours are given every day from 1 to 4 in the afternoon.
 Park rangers will even loan you a helmet and a light.

 7. Big Spring Trail

+This is my pick for the best hike in Missouri.
+Check out TravelAwaits’ picks for the best hikes in all 50 states here.
 This hike is in the Ozark National Scenic Riverways, in Ellsinore near Van Buren.
 It used to be a state park, but the people of Missouri gave the area to the National Park Service.
 This trail follows the Big Spring branch of the nearby Current River, which is fed by the spring.
 That’s why it’s so blue.
-The spring puts out almost 300 gallons of water per day and carries 70 tons of dissolved limestone.
+The spring puts out almost 300 million gallons of water per day and carries 70 tons of dissolved limestone.
 It’s a lot of water.
 The trail gives you great views of the beginnings of the Ozark Mountains, some of the oldest mountains in the U.S. Near the end of the walk, you get a view of the spring itself, as it jumps out of a hillside.
 The folks who know about these things say some of that water has traveled 45 miles underground to get here.